tiwari9773/UdacitySunshineApp/README.md

 # SunshineApp Weather Application
-Weather App using weathermapapi, Created sample app with Sync Adapter, Loaders and Content Provider
+Created sample Weather App using weathermapapi with SyncAdapter, Loaders and Content Provider

 This project is purly for study purpose and any student can refer the code.
 <br>Code is written as per material design guideline and reviewed by expertes from udacity